halmhatt/rand/README.md

 A javascript class which provides random numbers with different distributions

-I will try to add images of the distributions soon

 ### Download
 Please download [rand.js](rand.js) or [rand.coffee](rand.coffee) if you want to compile yourself.